wa8eem/mpv-scripts/README.md

 # mpv-scripts

-A collection of scripts modified for better language processing:
+A collection of scripts modified for better language learning experience:

 ## mpvacious that exports primary and secondary (both) subtitles to ANKI
 the original script had only one subtitle support which didn't work for me.